Work Together (and Stand Out): Journals

 Law Review membership is limited and highly competitive.

-Journal of Animal & Natural Resource Law is the second legal journal on animal law established in North America, and one of the only three in existence dedicated to the specialized topic.
+Animal & Natural Resource Law Review is the second legal journal on animal law established in North America, and one of the only three in existence dedicated to the specialized topic.
 Each year, the Journal hosts a symposium to examine an emerging issue in animal or natural resource law.